Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Apartment bots**
     Use the [Hypofriend apartment bot](https://hypofriend.de/en/lp/immofriend), [@berlinflatsbot](https://t.me/berlinflatsbot), [Flathunters](https://flathunter.codders.io/) and [Homeboy](https://www.homeboy.immo/en).
 You get a notification when there are new apartments.
-- **Automatic messaging**
-    [Get The Flat](https://gettheflat.com/) automatically writes to the landlord when it finds apartments that fit your needs.
-It's expensive.
 - **Alerts and push notifications**
     Install the [Kleinanzeigen](https://themen.ebay-kleinanzeigen.de/mobile-apps/) and [ImmoScout24](https://www.immobilienscout24.de/mobile-services/) apps, and create alerts for new apartment listings.[^44] Turn on push notifications for the [Facebook groups](#facebook-groups) that you follow.